PhiPsi-Software/paper_numerical_examples_1/README.md

-Supplementary data: input files of numerical examples and the PhiPsi executable file.
+Supplementary data for the paper Modeling fluid-driven propagation of 3D complex crossing fractures with the extended finite element method: input files of numerical examples and the PhiPsi executable file.
 Usage of PhiPsi can be found in http://www.phipsi.top